 And you know when I research, I like to come back and share my findings with you.
 Enjoy!

 This post contains affiliate links.
 Click here to read my full disclosure policy.

-Small Porch Ideas – Tips for Decorating Your Front Porch
+Small Porch Ideas – 12 Ways to Decorate Your Porch

 Oh, so much inspiration to draw from both of these!
 I love how Ariel (from PMQ for Two) used a ton of color in her front porch, I love the fun patterned planters, and I love the wooden divider she put next to the door.
 I’m also a big fan of the house numbers!
 Ours are so boring, they could use a little sprucing up.
 Kelley’s porch is much simpler, but I love it just as much.
 Sometimes all you need are a few pretty plants!
 I’m actually thinking I’ll end up doing something similar to what she has here, because there isn’t room for much else (though, she’s got a whole beautiful front porch that you can see in her post!).
 I really love the light she has above the door – I hadn’t thought to do a light that hangs down like that, but I love the presence it adds!